Dimers in piecewise Temperleyan domains: Introduction

 For planar graphs, Kasteleyn~\cite{Kast} showed that the partition function of the dimer model can be evaluated as the determinant of a signed adjacency matrix, the {\it Kasteleyn matrix}.
 The local statistics for the uniform measure on dimer configurations can be computed using the inverse Kasteleyn matrix, see~\cite{Klocstat}.
 The latter can be viewed as a two-point function, called the {\it coupling function}~\cite{Kdom}.
 The coupling function is a complex-valued discrete holomorphic function.
 As such, its real and imaginary parts are discrete harmonic, and the study of the local statistics of random tilings can be reduced to the study of the convergence of discrete harmonic functions.

-A Temperley discretization (see Fig.~\ref{Temp}) is a discrete domain with special boundary conditions.
-It is defined in section~\ref{hf_and_Td}.
-Temperley domains correspond to Dirichlet boundary conditions or Neumann boundary conditions for the discrete harmonic components of the coupling function.
-Kenyon~\cite{Kdom, KGff} used this approach to prove the conformal invariance of the limiting distribution of the height function in the case of Temperley discretizations.
+A Temperleyan discretization (see Fig.~\ref{Temp}) is a discrete domain with special boundary conditions.
+It is defined in Section~\ref{hf_and_Td}.
+Temperleyan domains correspond to Dirichlet boundary conditions or Neumann boundary conditions for the discrete harmonic components of the coupling function.
+Kenyon~\cite{Kdom, KGff} used this approach to prove the conformal invariance of the limiting distribution of the height function in the case of Temperleyan discretizations.

-More precisely, if one considers Temperley discretizations of a given domain $\om$, Kenyon~\cite{Kdom} showed that the limit of the expected height function is a harmonic function with boundary values depending on the direction (the argument of the tangent vector) of the boundary.
-In~\cite{KGff} Kenyon proved that, in the case of Temperley discretizations, the fluctuations of the height function converge (as the mesh size tends to zero) to the Gaussian Free Field~\cite{Scott} on $\om$ with Dirichlet boundary conditions.
-In the present paper we extend Kenyon's result to a class of {\it Piecewise Temperley} discretisations.

-For more general discretizations, with domains that are not necessarily Temperley, the large-scale behavior of the expectation of the height function and its fluctuations is much more complicated, see~\cite{CKP, K-O, K-O-Sh, P}.
-In particular, the exact nature of fluctuations is not established yet.
+More precisely, if one considers Temperleyan discretizations of a given domain $\om$, Kenyon~\cite{Kdom} showed that the limit of the expected height function is a harmonic function with boundary values depending on the direction (the argument of the tangent vector) of the boundary.
+In~\cite{KGff} Kenyon proved that, in the case of Temperleyan discretizations, the fluctuations of the height function converge (as the mesh size tends to zero) to the Gaussian Free Field~\cite{Scott} on $\om$ with Dirichlet boundary conditions.
+One of the main results of the present paper is an extension of Kenyon's result to a class of {\it Piecewise Temperleyan} discretizations defined in Section~\ref{pwd}.
+Note that for more general discretizations, with domains that are not necessarily Temperleyan, the large-scale behavior of the expectation of the height function and its fluctuations is much more complicated, see~\cite{BG, CKP, K-O, K-O-Sh, P}.
+The exact nature of fluctuations is not established yet, but they expected to be given by a Gaussian free field in appropriate coordinates, obtained from solving the complex Burgers equation in~\cite{K-O}.
+In the particular case of a sequence of domains whose boundary height functions are bounded by some constant, the new coordinates coincide with the usual ones, and the fluctuations are expected to be given by the Gaussian free field on the limiting domain with Dirichlet boundary conditions.

-A double-dimer configuration is a union of two dimer coverings, or equivalently a set of even-length simple loops and double edges with the property that every vertex is the endpoint of exactly two edges, see Fig. \ref{petli}.
+A different approach to showing the convergence of the fluctuations of the height function to the Gaussian Free Field was introduced in~\cite{BLR}.
+The main tool here is the Uniform Spanning Tree and the winding of its branches, which coincides with the dimer model height function.
+In particular, this approach covers the case of Temperleyan discretizations, but not the case of Piecewise Temperleyan discretizations.